 Some salespeople’s mentalities are more budget-oriented, while other salespeople’s mentalities are more quality-oriented (where the price ends up higher).
 So depending on the personality of who you’re talking to, that person’s interpretation of what they think you should buy will be different.

-My advice is to be more clear up front about your goals.
+Our advice is to be more clear up-front about your goals.
 Do your research ahead of time, and be specific about what you want (and what you don’t want).
 Then, the prices from the companies that you call in will be much closer together.
 Then it is just a matter of deciding who you think you can have harmony with as a company-client relationship.
 And it would be a good idea to visit their showroom, talk to some of their past customers, or just ask around – there are a lot of ways to find out about a company.
-The Better Business Bureau, talk with the city hall about them getting permits, talk with the appliance suppliers , the cabinet supplier even.
+Talk with the City Hall about them getting permits, talk with the appliance suppliers, the cabinet supplier even.
 Find out if they pay their bills – that will give you some idea of their business acumen along with the harmony that they have with their suppliers.
 If they have good relationships, most likely it will end up to be a smooth-flowing job.